typetools/templatefora-checker/README.md

 # Template for a checker built on the Checker Framework

-This is a template for a pluggable type-checker built on the Checker Framework.
+This repository contains a template for a pluggable type-checker built on the Checker Framework.

 ### How to use this template to build your own typechecker